Private client law in Switzerland: overview

-There is currently a federal popular initiative (that is, a means by which a petition signed by a certain minimum number of registered voters can force a popular vote (in the present case, by 100,000 voters)) for the purpose of introducing a federal gift and inheritance tax.
-This initiative will be subject to the popular vote (referendum) in a near future.
+There is currently a federal popular initiative for the purpose of introducing a federal gift and inheritance tax.
+It is very likely that this initiative will be subject to the popular vote (referendum) in a near future.
+However, at the moment the federal popular initiative is under discussion regarding the verification of constitutionality.
 The new federal gift and inheritance tax would replace the respective cantonal regimes.
 The applicable flat rate would be 20%.
 However, tax exemptions would still exist, such as in relation to inheritance, donation to spouses or registered partners, or for amounts up to CHF2 million.
 While a law resulting from this initiative would probably not come into force before 2016, the initiative provides for a significant retroactive effect.
 All gifts made after 1 January 2012 would already fall under the new tax system.

 The tax rates are progressive and vary between the cantons.

 The IHT and gift tax rates depend on both:

 The relationship between the deceased person or donor and the beneficiary.

 Tax-free allowances vary between the cantons.
 For example:

 Transfers on death or gratuitous transfers during lifetime to descendants or to a spouse are generally exempt from taxation or are taxed at a very low rate.

 Transfers on death or gratuitous transfers to unrelated persons are taxed at a rate of 20% to 50%.

 The canton of Schwyz does not levy IHT or gift tax, and the canton of Lucerne does not levy gift tax.